WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = What other languages are available for WebSpellChecker plugin? =

-By default SCAYT supports 16 languages:
+By default our plugin supports 16 languages:

 * Brazilian Portuguese
 * British English